Senfarius/ExperimentalPenguins/README.md

 3. Use the [CD](https://ss64.com/nt/cd.html) command to CD to the folder where <b>Run.js</b> is located
 4. Enter the command: <b>node Run.js</b>
 5. Open a new webpage and browse to: <b>http://localhost/ (or your VPS IP/domain)</b>

-# TODO

-Make the database class async and await?